October 8, 2025 (3mo ago) — last updated January 26, 2026 (3d ago)

 Finding Your Unique Path

 Figuring out your personal lessons is central to growth.
 Dan Millman’s book, The Life You Were Born to Live, offers a system that uses your birth date to identify recurring themes and strengths.
-The Life Purpose App puts this framework into a practical, daily format to help you recognize the lessons tied to your life path.4
+The Life Purpose App puts that framework into a practical, daily format to help you recognize lessons tied to your life path.4

 This approach isn’t fortune-telling.
 It’s a tool to help you see patterns, clarify purpose, and make intentional choices.
 For guided exercises, try the personal development plan template and daily prompts in the self-discovery journal prompts.4